RedVortexDev/StreamerMode/README.md

 - Plot advertisements
 - Plot boosts
 - Spy messages (session, dm, and muted spy)
-- Plugin update messages (BuycraftX and FastAsyncWorldEdit)
+- Plugin update messages (BuycraftX, FastAsyncWorldEdit, and ViaVersion)

 Messages in the list that also play a sound also have their sound muted.